Skip to content

 System_Memory

-Gets the system memory utilization statistics for the LogZilla host.
+Get the system memory utilization statistics for the LogZilla host.

 Parameters:

-Results format:
+Results Format:

 This query returns memory usage (in bytes) broken down by: